udata setup instructions

 nvm use

-Once it’s done, you should be able to run the build commands for JS and CSS.
+Once it’s done, you should be able to run the build commands for JavaScript and CSS in cdata.
+Check the cdata repository documentation for the specific build commands.

 To start udata, the inv command is the same.